AtzoriMarco/InSituPackage/README.md

 CATALYST_INCS=`paraview-config --include vtkPVPythonCatalyst`
 ```

-3) The pipeline has a fixed name, *pipe.py*, and needs to be in the run folder of the simulation.
+**Note:** The pipeline has a fixed name, *pipe.py*, and needs to be in the run folder of the simulation.

 ## 4. Test Case